di-ruan/Structured_Information_Retrieval/README.txt

         Analyser.py - computes the result for part1.
 It use to get the desired values from the result returned by Freebase API.
 The list of mapping can be found in part f).
 The information is stored in a list of list according to the requirement of display.
 In order to facilitate the display, we divided the type of information into 4 types.
+The details can be found in the comments for the code.

         Answer.py - computes the result for part2.
 Since we are only interested in the AnswerType such as Author and BusinessPerson.
 We can create queries for those two type and get the result from Freebase MQL API